Suspect in Charlie Kirk’s murder linked to scene by DNA, FBI chief says

 Washington Post columnist Karen Attiah said on Monday that she had been fired over her social media posts about Kirk.

-In a column on Substack, Attiah said she had been terminated for “speaking out against political violence, racial double standards, and America’s apathy toward guns.”
+In a column on Substack, Attiah said she had been terminated for “speaking out against political violence, racial double standards, and America’s apathy toward guns”.

 Attiah included a number of past posts about political violence in her column, only one of which mentioned Kirk specifically.

-That posted misquoted Kirk as saying that black women “do not not have the brain processing power to be taken seriously.”
+That post misquoted Kirk as saying that Black women “do not have the brain processing power to be taken seriously.”

-Kirk’s actual comments specifically referred to the intelligence of four black women, including former first lady Michelle Obama and Supreme Court Justice Ketanji Brown Jackson.
+Kirk’s actual comments specifically referred to the intelligence of four Black women, including former first lady Michelle Obama and Supreme Court Justice Ketanji Brown Jackson.

 Trump’s pledge to crack down on what he says is left-wing extremism has raised fears that his administration may seek to use Kirk’s murder as a pretext to stifle legitimate dissent.